zhihanyang2022/dior/README.md

 # dior

 Differentiable reparameterization of matrix orthogonalization in PyTorch.
+This is a side project that I developed while trying to implement sylvester flows.

 "dior" stands for "differentiable iterative orthogonalization".